phiala/ecodist/README.md

 Dissimilarity-based analysis functions including ordination and Mantel test functions, intended for use with spatial and community data.

+** CHANGES in ecodist 2.1.2**

+  - fixed a scaling error in pco that resulted in the wrong magnitude (but correct pattern) of vectors

 ** CHANGES in ecodist 2.1.1**

   - added relrange to standardize matrices